bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

 Select the required ports.
 TLS ports offer more secure configs, but during TLS disruptions or when **Fragment** underperforms, non-TLS configs can be a viable alternative.

 !!! note
     Non-TLS configs require the panel to be deployed using the Workers method.
-HTTP ports will not appear in the panel if the Pages method is used.
+HTTP ports will not appear in the panel if the Pages method is used or you set a custom domain.

 !!! info
     Non-TLS configs are only added to **Normal** and **Full Normal** subscriptions.